Overview for Army Nurses

 US Army Graduate Program in Anesthesia Nursing (AMEDD Center and School)

 This is a Doctorate of Nursing Program.
 Students are commissioned Active Duty and receive full pay and allowances commensurate with rank during entire program.
 Tuition expenses are paid by the Army.
 The applicant must meet all admission requirements for Baylor University.
 The applicant must be Board Selected for Active Duty and successfully admitted to Baylor University to attend this program.
 Active Duty obligation is 60 months.
 Candidates must have at least 1 year of Critical Care Nursing experience and competitive Graduate Record Exam scores.
 If the applicant is not admitted to the Baylor University, they still have the option of accessing to Active Duty in the boarded AOC.

 Health Professions Scholarship Program (HPSP)

-Certified Registered Nurse Anesthetist (CRNA), Family Nurse Practitioner, Nurse Midwifery Programs will pay a stipend over $2,300.00 and full tuition towards obtaining a Nurse Midwifery, Certified Registered Nurse Anesthetist, Family Nurse Practitioner MSN with prescriptive privileges.
+Certified Registered Nurse Anesthetist (CRNA) and Family Nurse Practitioner Programs will pay a stipend over $2,300.00 and full tuition towards obtaining a Certified Registered Nurse Anesthetist or Family Nurse Practitioner MSN with prescriptive privileges.
 Obligation for HPSP is 3 years.

 Army Reserves Army Nurse Programs/Incentives: